jsiegenthaler/homebridge-eosstb/README.md

 # homebridge-eosstb

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS settop box (typically a ARRIS DCX960 running on the UPC/Ziggo/Telenet/Magenta/Virgin Media
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS set-top box (typically a ARRIS DCX960 running on the UPC/Ziggo/Telenet/Magenta/Virgin Media
 TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

-This plugin displays your EOS settop box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).
+This plugin displays your EOS set-top box as a Set-Top Box Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).

 You need a subscription to the online TV service from your local TV provider.
 The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

-Supports multiple settop boxes, allowing you to create a TV accessory for each box (should you have more than one).
+Supports multiple set-top boxes, allowing you to create a TV accessory for each box (should you have more than one).

 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)

 # Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta and hopefully Virgin Media)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
-The known countries that use the same UPC TV system with the ARRIS DCX960 settop box are:
+The known countries that use the same UPC TV system with the ARRIS DCX960 set-top box are:
 * Switzerland: [UPC Switzerland](https://www.upc.ch/en/).
 The DCX960 is called the **UPC TV Box**.
 Also known as the EOSSTB.   **WORKING**
 * Netherlands: [Ziggo](https://www.ziggo.nl/).
 Here the DCX960 is called the **Mediabox Next (4K)**.   **WORKING**
 * Belgium: [Telenet](https://www2.telenet.be/en/).
 The Belgiums call the DCX960 a **Telenet TV-Box**.   **WORKING**